janosh/svelte-multiselect/readme.md

    onremoveAll={(event) => console.log(event.detail.options)}`
    ```

    Triggers when all selected options are removed.
-The payload `event.detail.options` gives the options that were previously selected.
+The payload `event.detail.options` gives the options that were removed (might not be all if `minSelect` is set).

 1. ```ts
    onchange={(event) => console.log(`${event.detail.type}: '${event.detail.option}'`)}